aIiceosu/ADiscordNukeBot/README.md

 # Important:
-This bot was made for entertainment purposes only, if you use this on Discord you could get restricted.
+This bot was made for testing purposes only, if you use this you could get restricted.

 # Requirements:
-a pc

 nodejs

-discord.js module (already installed in git repository)
+discord.js module

 # How to use:
-1. Configure config.json
+1. Configure config.sample.json
+2. Rename config.sample.json to config.json
-2. Open a Terminal and run: node index.js
+3. Open any Terminal and run node index.js